The Central Enigma of Consciousness

 time, are qualitatively similar in nature to those made by single celled

-organisms, such as Paramecium, based strongly on immediate sensory input,
+organisms, such as Paramecium, based

-combined with a short term anticipation of immediate threats, in a context of
+strongly on immediate sensory input, combined with a short term anticipation of

-remembered situations from the past that bear upon the current existential
+bear upon the current existential strategy.

 Looking back more deeply in